bhuvanraj07/NodeJS-challenge/README.md

 1) Clone the repo to your local machine
 2) Run npm install to install dependencies
 3) Create OAuth 2.0 credentials and add the necessary scopes.
-4) Replace your_client_id, your_client_secret, and your_refresh_token with the values from your OAuth 2.0 credentials and the refresh token in the auth.js file
+4) Replace your_client_id, your_client_secret, and your_refresh_token with the values from your OAuth 2.0 credentials and the refresh token in the utils.js file
 5) Run the command 'node app.js'

+Refer Gmail API documentation for more information.